-9.7.12 Responsibilities for Nanotoxicology
+9.7.12.
+Responsibilities for Nanomaterials

 - a.
-If you are a supervisor, you shall: - (1) Identify employees and recommend employees for nanomaterial training, as well as provide hands-on training. - (2) Request a hazard evaluation from Occupational Health at x36726. - (3) Enforce the use of engineering and administrative controls, including PPE. - b.
-Employees, on-site contractors, and visiting researchers shall: - (1) Notify Occupational Health at x36726 when using nanomaterials.
+If you are a supervisor, you shall: - (1) Identify employees recommended for nanomaterial training, as well as provide hands-on training. - (2) Request a hazard evaluation from Occupational Health at x36726 or Email jsc-dl-occ-health@mail.nasa.gov. - (3) Enforce the use of engineering and administrative controls, including PPE. - b.
+Employees, on-site contractors, and visiting researchers shall: - (1) Notify Occupational Health at x36726 or Email jsc-dl-occ-health@mail.nasa.gov when using nanomaterials. - (2) Develop the hazard analysis, including an exposure control plan, with site-specific safety practices for nanomaterials.
+Include the plan in the laboratory's chemical hygiene plan. - (3) Attend required training. - (4) Submit the SDS to the SDS Coordinator for a JSC number. - (5) Provide inventory updates for the nanomaterials in the Hazardous Material Inventory. - (6) Ensure materials are used per the JSC Hazard Communication Policy.

-JSC Safety and Health Requirements JPR No. 1700.1L
+JSC Safety and Health Requirements JPR No. 1700.1

-Effective Date: 12/20/2018
+Effective Date: 10/02/2024

-Expiration Date: 12/20/2023
+Expiration Date: 10/02/2029

 Page Number Page 9.7-5 of 5

-- (2) Develop the hazard analysis, including an exposure control plan, with site-specific safety practices for nanomaterials; include the plan in the laboratory's chemical hygiene plan. - (3) Attend required training. - (4) Submit the SDS to the SDS Coordinator for a JSC number. - (5) Provide inventory updates for the nanomaterials in the Hazardous Material Inventory. - (6) Ensure materials are used per the JSC Hazard Communication Policy. - (7) Label materials properly, including secondary containers. - (8) Create an SDS for any newly developed nanomaterial, and maintain it. - (9) Use appropriate controls and follow PPE program procedures. - (10) Ensure materials are disposed of properly. - c.
+- (7) Label materials properly, including secondary containers. - (8) Create an SDS for any newly developed nanomaterial, and maintain it. - (9) Use appropriate controls and follow PPE program procedures. - (10) Ensure materials are disposed of properly. - c.
 Occupational Health shall administer, maintain, and exercise surveillance of the nanotoxicology program, including but not limited to: - (1) Recommending engineering controls and PPE. - (2) Assisting in the hazard analysis. - (3) Determining acceptable exposure limits. - (4) Reviewing work procedures. - (5) Collecting exposure data. - (6) Providing medical evaluations and surveillance as required.

-9.7.13 For more information on Nanotoxicology
+9.7.13.
+For more information on Nanomaterials